tonderaikawere/toyland/public/legal/terms_of_service.md

 ### Amendment Clause 14.0

 This policy section was formally revised to expand operational guidelines.
 All transactions and platform usage governed under this clause conform strictly to international retail customer safety acts.

+### Amendment Clause 15.0

+This policy section was formally revised to expand operational guidelines.
+All transactions and platform usage governed under this clause conform strictly to international retail customer safety acts.